Altran-PT-GDC/Robot-Framework-Pywinauto-Library/README.md

 This library is based on a old winbot.py library located in https://groups.google.com/forum/m/#!topic/robotframework-devel/lTPC2H4XxW8 and developed by Dragonfyre13.

 Altran created the library to be working in Python 3.x and the new versions of Pywinauto (0.6.8) and included the remote interface.
-New functionalities will added in a near future.
+New functionalities will be added in a near future.

 ### Usage:
 1. install Robot Framework and PyWinAuto